AndrejOrsula/pyo3_bindgen/README.md

 This project is intended to simplify the integration or transition of existing Python codebases into Rust.
 You, as a developer, gain immediate access to the Rust type system and countless other benefits of modern compiled languages with the generated bindings.
 Furthermore, the entire stock of high-quality crates from [crates.io](https://crates.io) becomes at your disposal.

-On its own, the generated Rust code does not provide any performance benefits over using the Python code (it might actually be slower — yet to be benchmarked).
+On its own, the generated Rust code does not provide any performance benefits over using the Python code.
 However, it can be used as a starting point for further optimization if you decide to rewrite performance-critical parts of your codebase in pure Rust.

 ## Overview